rhilconsultants/NGNIX-API-Gateway-Workshop/Workhop-guide/Build backend service/Guide.md

 7. Build a contianer image for the backend application.

    a.
-Create a "Dokcerfile" in the backend folder with the following content
+Create a "Dockerfile" in the backend folder with the following content

       ```dockerfile
       # ---> Application Build Image